Zenyrax/RateMySMUProfessor/README.md

 # RateMySMUProfessor
-This chrome extension integrates Rate My Professor into Southern Methodist Univeristy's course search pages.
+This chrome extension integrates Rate My Professor into Southern Methodist University's course search pages.
 An option will appear to load a professor's rating when one expands a course description.

 Feel free to look around.
 It's not the cleanest work I've done, but it works.